 Annual Trucking Social Media

-We're giving away some items at the convention.
+We gave away some items at the convention.

 Furthermore, we are honored to be part the "Circle of Trust" of organizations and businesses that support professional truck drivers.
 Because of this support, we think that their products, services or advocacy deserve consideration.